Italian Easter Bread

 Ingredient notes

 - Strong Bread Flour – This is easily purchased at most supermarkets.
 Strong bread flour is made for “hard” wheat varieties and contains more gluten.
-Gluten is important in baking with yeast because it creates the elasticity in the dough and gives structure and strength to the bread when baking.
+Gluten is important in baking with yeast because it creates elasticity in the dough and gives structure and strength to the bread when baking.

 - Candied Orange – Use candied orange slices or candied peel.
-If you

 Substitutions

-- Substitute finely grated rind of one orange for the candied peel.
+- Candied Orange Peel – Substitute finely grated rind of one orange for the candied peel.

-- If you only have salted butter, use that.
+- Unsalted butter – If you only have salted butter, use that.
 Reduce the salt by half.

 Variations